robertsonics/Tsunami-Arduino-Serial-Library/README.md

   audio is playing, you will hear the result immediately.
 If audio is not playing, the new gain will be used the next time a track is started.

-**tsunami.samplerateOffset(int out, int offset)** - this function immediately sets sample- rate offset, or playback speed / pitch, of the specified stereo output.
+**tsunami.samplerateOffset(int out, int offset)** - this function immediately sets sample-rate offset, or playback speed / pitch, of the specified stereo output.
 The range for for the offset is -32767 to +32676, giving a speed range of 1/2x to 2x, or a pitch range of down one octave to up one octave.
 If audio is playing, you will hear the result immediately.
 If audio is not playing, the new sample-rate offset